ShanavasPS/wikiPOI_iOS/README.md

 Apollo

 ```
-Decided to go with the "https://digitransit.fi/en/developers/apis/1-routing-api/routes/" API as I thought it would be best to get information which might have more accurate details and route information in Finland.
+Decided to go with the "https://digitransit.fi/en/developers/apis/1-routing-api/routes/" API,
+instead of the Google Directions API, as I thought it would be best to get information form digitranstit,
+which seemed to have more detailed route information.

-And so I had to use the Apollo GraphQl client.
+Hence I had to install the Apollo client for GraphQl.
+Refer for more info : https://www.apollographql.com/docs/ios/installation/
 ```

 Polyline